astriaorg/swap-routing-api/README.md

 # Swap Router API

-A Google Cloud Function that provides routing functionality for token swaps.
+A Google Cloud Function that provides quote functionality for token swaps.

 ## Overview